-Constructing Modern Knowledge Summer Institute 2022.
+Constructing Modern Knowledge Summer Institute 2023.
 CMK is a minds-on institute for educators committed to creativity, collaboration and computing.
 Participants will have the opportunity to engage in intensive computer-rich project development with peers and a world-class faculty.
 Inspirational guest speakers and social events round out the fantastic event.
-Join us July 25-28, 2022 in Chattanooga, TN.
+Join us July 11-14, 2023 in Manchester, NH.

 I run a publishing company called Constructing Modern Knowledge Press.
 At this time, we have twelve books published, most of them written by educators.
 These books represent a wide array of content, but all are about creating modern, creative learning opportunities.